• Skip to primary navigation

 • Add 2 cups of the shredded Mexican cheese blend, diced green chilies, and the diced jalapenos.

-• Bake in a 375 F oven for about 15 to 20 minutes or until hot and bubbly and top is lightly browned.
+• Bake for about 15 to 20 minutes or until hot and bubbly and top is lightly browned.
 Serve immediately.

 Reader Interactions